saucelabs/visual-examples/python/robot-framework/README.md

 ## Prerequisites

-- A device with Python 3+ Support (guide written for unix / macOS)
+- A device with Python 3+ Support
 - Sauce Labs Account

 ## Run the demo